 Related: The Best Espresso Machines

-What We Like: Equal in flavor to Nespresso’s caffeinated capsules
+What We Love: Equal in flavor to Nespresso’s caffeinated capsules

-What We Don't Like: Only comes in 1.4 oz pods; only works with VertuoLine machine
+What We Don't Love: Only comes in 1.4-ounce pods; only works with VertuoLine machine

-However, Nespresso makes an excellent decaffeinated espresso for its Vertuo machine, featuring a medium roast, a mixture of Colombian, Brazilian, and Asian beans, and a clear and concentrated flavor with a silky texture.
+However, Nespresso makes an excellent decaffeinated espresso for its Vertuo machine.
+It features a medium roast with a mixture of Costa Rican Arabica and Brazilian Robusta beans, which creates a clear and concentrated flavor with a silky texture.

-What We Like: Strong espresso that can stand up to steamed milk; complex flavor profile
+What We Love: Strong espresso that can stand up to steamed milk; complex flavor profile

-What We Don't Like: Bitter and bold, which may not suit all tastes
+What We Don't Love: Bitter and bold, which may not suit all tastes